 What the Police See When Running Your License in Philadelphia

 You are probably wondering exactly what the police can see when they run your license or plates.
 Many drivers assume the only thing the police can see is information related to your license, such as whether it is suspended and if you have any moving violations on your driving record.
 However, the police can see much more than that.
-Our Philadelphia motor vehicle crimes defense attorneys can help protect you from unlawful police overreach.
+Our Philadelphia attorney for serious traffic offenses can help protect you from unlawful police overreach.

 In a license search, the police can see any warrants out for your arrest.
 These warrants may be related to vehicular offenses, like DUIs or vehicular homicide, or they may be related to other crimes.
 The police can also see bench warrants, which are also issued for your arrest but not for criminal actions.
 Bench warrants are issued when people miss court dates or skip bail.
 The police can see these warrants in any state.
 If you have bench warrants in New Jersey, the police in Philadelphia will see them when they run your license.
 Warrants from another state may result in extradition.